vespCV/vespcv/README.md

         - `Ctrl + X` to exit
         - Press `Y` to confirm changes
         - Press `Enter` to save
+    - **Set File Permissions**:
+      - To ensure that only you can read this file, set its permissions with the following command:
+      ```bash
+      chmod 600 ~/.vespcv_credentials
+      ```
+    - This command restricts access so that only the file owner can read and write it.

-     **Important**: Ensure that you store your email credentials securely.
+**Important**: Always store your email credentials securely.
 Avoid pushing this file to version control to protect your sensitive information.
+It’s advisable to create a separate Gmail account specifically for the vespCV detector to enhance security and privacy.

 7. Make the script executable:
    ```bash